reissbaker/antipattern/README.md

               /_/
 ```

-A dependency injection framework for dummies.
+A tiny, simple dependency injection framework for dummies.

 Goals: